VrajParekh/facial-emotion-detection/README.md

 6. The captured frame is then converted to grayscale using cv2.cvtColor(frame, cv2.COLOR_BGR2GRAY).

 7. The cv2.CascadeClassifier object is used to detect faces in the grayscale image.
-The Haar cascade classifier haarcascade_frontalface_default.xml is used for face detection.
+The Haar cascade classifier haarcascade_frontalface_default.xml (from this url: https://github.com/oarriaga/face_classification/blob/master/trained_models/emotion_models/fer2013_mini_XCEPTION.102-0.66.hdf5 )is used for face detection.

 8. The detectMultiScale() function is called with parameters for scale factor, minimum neighbors, and minimum size to detect the faces in the frame.